mvarrone/machine-learning-specialization/course_1-sup-ML-reg-classif/week3/07-The problem of overfitting/README.md

 ![alt text](./images_for_07/image6.png)

-For a model that includes the regularization parameter $\lambda$, increasing its value reduces overfitting by reducing the size of the parameters $w_{n}$.
+For a model that includes the regularization parameter $\lambda$, increasing its value reduces overfitting by reducing the size of the parameters $w_{j}$.
 For some parameters that are near zero, this reduces the effect of the associated features.

 ## Regularized linear regression